21 Retail trends to watch out for in 2019 (part 2) ConnectPOS Content Creator September 8, 2023

 Another benefit of leveraging blockchain is to coordinate shipments of goods across the globe.
 By connecting all supply chain players on a transparent and secure digital ledger where all players can communicate, blockchain can help to increase shipment visibility while reducing delay and fraud.
 However, the condition to leverage the above benefits of blockchain is that all players in the supply chain have to operate on the same distributed ledger platform.
 To overcome this, Tradelends, a joint venture between IBM and Maersk, was developed as a tool of standardization that can integrate dozens of global supply chain players on a unified platform.

-Related articles: Top 5 Best Cannabis POS System in Thailand
+Related articles: High Times, High Sales: Discover the Best Cannabis POS System in USA

 #14 Autonomous last-mile delivery